hartleylabnyu/learned-value-mem-fMRI/README.md

 # Developmental change in prefrontal cortex recruitment supports the emergence of value-guided memory

-Task code, data, and analysis code for: Nussenbaum, K. & Hartley, C.A. (in press).
-[Developmental change in prefrontal cortex recruitment supports the emergence of value-guided memory](https://www.biorxiv.org/content/10.1101/2021.02.13.431073v2). *eLife.*
+Task code, data, and analysis code for: Nussenbaum, K. & Hartley, C.A.
+(2021).
+[Developmental change in prefrontal cortex recruitment supports the emergence of value-guided memory](https://elifesciences.org/articles/69796). *eLife.*

 Unthresholded maps from neuroimaging analyses are available on [Neurovault](https://neurovault.org/collections/BUMNZQXA/).